-- 7.1 The Athlete will be timed from when the nose of the leading horse passes between the entry flags until the nose of the leading horse passes between the exit flags.
-Other obstacle penalties will continue to apply until the whole turnout has passed the exit flags. - At ADS-recognized events other than Arena Trials, Obstacle elapsed time for Training division competitors shall not be provided nor shall time penalties be applied for the elapsed times in the Obstacles.
+7.1 The Athlete will be timed from the moment when any part of the turnout crosses between the entry flags until any part of the turnout passes between the exit flags from the correct direction.
+Once the clock has stopped, no further penalties from that Obstacle can be incurred and the turnout must leave the Obstacle.

+At ADS-recognized events other than Arena Trials, Obstacle elapsed time for Training division Athletes shall not be provided nor shall time penalties be applied for the elapsed times in the Obstacles.
 The five-minute time limit shall apply (See 7.3 below).
-Only total Section times will be recorded and penalty points posted, in keeping with the intended objective for the division. - 7.3 The Time Limit for Athletes in obstacles is five minutes.
+Only total Section times will be recorded and penalty points posted, in keeping with the intended objective for the division.

+- 7.3 The Time Limit for Athletes in obstacles is five minutes.
 If Athletes fail to complete the whole obstacle and pass the exit flags within the Time Limit, the Obstacle Observer is to blow two blasts on a whistle indicating to the Athlete that the Time Limit has been reached.
 The Athlete must then vacate the obstacle as quickly as possible (with assistance if necessary) and may not continue in the Competition. - 7.4 The time taken for an Athlete to complete an Obstacle shall be recorded to hundredths of a second, either manually or electronically. - 7.5 There is no rounding of time or conversion to penalty points for individual Obstacles.